stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 5. Update any other versions, such as channel, RHEL, etc....
 Get guidance from a tech lead on this.
 6. Change support matrix links.
 7. If something went EOL, ensure the latest doc reflects those changes.
 See _Deprecating and removing_ for that guidance.
+8. Work with console focal and engineers to ensure links in the console have not changed.

 ## Preparing for _Pencils Down_